EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 {:/comment}

 You can specify error bars for each _xy_ pair through either the `-s` command or the `-ey` command.
-With the latter you can use `-s` to draw a second symbol at the point.
+If you use the latter you can make further use of `-s` to draw a second symbol at each point.
 In either case three columns of data are required, the third column containing the error bar.

 Example showing an error bar and a circle: